Ruth B. Kirby Gilchrist Blue Springs State Park

 Pardon Our Dust

-As the newest Florida state park, we are planning for amenity improvements such as the entrance road, campground and bath house.
-RV campers please be advised there is no dump station at this time.
-Thank you for your patience as we go through this transition period.
+As the newest Florida State Park, we are planning for amenity improvements such as the entrance road, campground and bath house.
+RV campers, please be advised there is currently no dump station.
+Tent campers staying on sites with power require a 30-amp adapter to utilize household plugs.
+Be advised that during heavy rains the current park drive can be difficult to navigate.
+Thank you for your patience.

 Welcome to Ruth B. Kirby Gilchrist Blue Springs State Park